 - Decree of the Ecclesia Dei Commission concerning the liturgical books of 1962

 2007 – Summorum Pontifcum: Despite 23 years of growth after the worldwide indult of 1984, access to the Traditional Latin Mass remained restricted in many places – notably from bishops who refused to permit the Traditional Latin Mass in their diocese, or prevented priests who tried to offer it.
-To remedy this, and to promote greater access and offerings of the Traditional Latin Mass, Pope Benedict XVI, in July 2007, issued a new Moto Proprio, Summorum Pontificum, which replaced the 1984 indult (requiring a bishop’s permission), with a new structure, which among other things granted that:
+To remedy this, and to promote greater access and offerings of the Traditional Latin Mass, Pope Benedict XVI, in July 2007, issued a new Motu Proprio, Summorum Pontificum, which replaced the 1984 indult (requiring a bishop’s permission), with a new structure, which among other things granted that:

 - The Traditional Latin Mass was never abrogated (rescinded or banned)